mlempp/Project_PeopleAnalytics/README.md

 1. RandomForestClassifier
 2. LightGBM
 3. XGboost
-4. Bagging the estimations of te three models
+4. Bagging the estimations of the three models

 Summary: